 - NBEC GUID (a unique ID connected to a profile imported from the NationBuilder Election Center)

 - When completing a potential match, all other fields retain data from the primary profile.
+This includes vote history.
 If data does not exist in the primary profile, data from the secondary profile is retained.

 - When completing a manual merge, primary profile data is always retained.
 No conflicts are resolved in a manual merge before it completes.